ajdawson/eofs/README.md

 Frequently asked questions
 --------------------------

-* **Do I need UV-CDAT/cdms2, iris or xarray to use eofs?**
+* **Do I need iris or xarray to use eofs?**
   No. All the computation code uses NumPy only.
-  The cdms2 module, iris and xarray are only required for the meta-data preserving interfaces.
+  The iris and xarray modules are only required for the meta-data preserving interfaces.